 - Fold (not mix!) the beaten egg whites into the cake batter.
 What you’re doing is making the batter light and fluffy by incorporating air into the mix.
-I’ll explain in details in the recipe card below.
+I’ll explain in detail in the recipe card below.

-- We will be baking at 2 different temperature; first 350ºF (180ºC) for 15 minutes and then reduce to 325ºF (160ºC) for 20 minutes.
+- We will be baking at 2 different temperatures; first 350ºF (180ºC) for 15 minutes and then reduce to 325ºF (160ºC) for 20 minutes.
 No need to insert a skewer into the cake as the chocolate is woozy inside.
 The cake should be slightly wobbly when you take it out of the oven.

-- It’s best to let cool completely, about 4 hours, because the inside is wobbly and woozy when it’s finished baking so it’s impossible to cut.
+- It’s best to let cool completely, for about 4 hours, because the inside is wobbly and woozy when it’s finished baking so it’s impossible to cut.
 You can keep the cake in the refrigerator overnight.